Diablo IV: How to Build Lord of Hatred Necromancer – Season 10

 • Support shell: a minion-focused Necromancer baseline so elites and trash stay occupied while you rebuild Essence.

-• Mandatory seasonal perk: Alter the Balance in the Unique slot.
+• Mandatory Unique perk: Alter the Balance in the Unique slot.

 • Experimental layer: Chaos Armor pieces can be excellent, but only if they do not wreck your survivability.

 If you are choosing between greed and comfort, take comfort first.
-This build looks flashy when everything lines up, but the actual reason it performs is consistency.
-Repeated Ultimate casts do nothing if you are dead, empty on Essence, or constantly re-summoning because your minions are collapsing every pack.
+This build looks flashy when everything lines up, but the reason it performs is consistency.
+Repeated Ultimate casts do nothing if you are dead, empty on Essence, or constantly re-summoning because your minions collapse every pack.

 Best progression path from fresh season start to endgame